Constructing discrete harmonic functions in wedges: Introduction and main results

-\begin{conj} The unique (up to multiplicative factors) positive harmonic function associated to the Laplacian operator \ref{H1:jumps}--\ref{H4:jumps} is $h_1$ in Theorem \ref{thm:main_intro-1}. \end{conj} \item The polynomial growth of the unique positive harmonic function can be read off on the corner point of the curve $\mathcal S_1$ at $1$ (see Figure \ref{fig:some_curves}), or equivalently on the singularity of the conformal mapping $\psi_{1}$ at $1$. \item The vector space of harmonic functions with growth bounded by some constant $g$ is finite-dimensional, and amounts to taking $F\in \mathbb C_n[t]$ for some $n$ related to $g$. \item A much weaker statement of Theorem \ref{thm:main_intro-1} (small step random walks and only $F(t)=t$) is given in \cite{Ra-14}; see Section \ref{sec:uniformization} for a more detailed comparison between our approach and the one in \cite{Ra-14}. \item The conformal mapping $\psi_{1}$ is uniquely characterized by the Riemann mapping theorem.
+However, there are two main differences between our setting and the one of \cite{DeWa-15}: first, we only admit positive jumps of size $1$.
+This is a strong assumption, and counter-examples exhibited in \cite{DeWa-15} use positive jumps of unbounded size.
+Second, we only construct harmonic functions and do not describe any asymptotic behavior of the random walk.
+It would be very interesting to see whether this analytical approach allows to tackle asymptotic analysis with moment assumptions smaller than $2$. \item The vector space of harmonic functions with growth bounded by some constant $g$ is finite-dimensional, and amounts to taking $F\in \mathbb C_n[t]$ for some $n$ related to $g$. \item A much weaker statement of Theorem \ref{thm:main_intro-1} (small step random walks and only $F(t)=t$) is given in \cite{Ra-14}; see Section \ref{sec:uniformization} for a more detailed comparison between our approach and the one in \cite{Ra-14}. \item The conformal mapping $\psi_{1}$ is uniquely characterized by the Riemann mapping theorem.
 We show how to obtain its explicit expression in the small step case, as well as in a few models with larger steps.
-However, in general, despite the particular structure of the set \eqref{eq:main_domain}, there is little hope to derive concrete expressions for these conformal mappings. \item We will also explain how, given a (finite or infinite) number of boundary values, we may construct (and give a formula for) a harmonic function $h$ having these values. \item Interestingly, by Theorem \ref{thm:main_intro-2} one can transfer the algebra structure of $\mathbb{R}_0[[t]]$ into an algebra structure on the space of harmonic functions $H(\mathbb{N}^2)$.
+However, in general, despite the particular structure of the set \eqref{eq:main_domain}, there is little hope to derive concrete expressions for these conformal mappings. \item We will further explain how, given a (finite or infinite)\ number of boundary values, we may construct (and give a formula for)\ a harmonic function $h$ having these values. \item Interestingly, by Theorem \ref{thm:main_intro-2} one can transfer the algebra structure of $\mathbb{R}_0[[t]]$ into an algebra structure on the space of harmonic functions $H(\mathbb{N}^2)$.
 Formally, the multiplication is defined on $H(\mathbb{N}^2)$ by the formula

 This implies in particular that $h_n\cdot h_m=h_{n+m}$, and that $H(\mathbb{N}^2)$ is generated as an algebra by the (conjecturally) unique positive harmonic function $h_1$. \end{itemize}